A Protest History of the United States - Hardcover

 Author Biography

-Gloria J. Browne-Marshall is a writer, educator, legal advocate, and playwright.
-She is a professor of Constitutional Law and Africana Studies at John Jay College (CUNY) was a Resident Fellow at the Institute of Politics at the Harvard Kennedy School, as well as a Visiting Professor at the Harvard Kennedy School.
+Gloria J. Browne-Marshall is a writer, an educator, a legal advocate, and a playwright.
+She is a professor of Constitutional Law and Africana Studies at John Jay College (CUNY), was a Resident Fellow at the Institute of Politics at the Harvard Kennedy School, as well as a Visiting Professor at the Harvard Kennedy School.
 She won the 2024 American Bar Association Silver Gavel Award.
 Her books include She Took Justice: The Black Woman, Law, and Power, The Voting Rights War, and Race, Law, and American Society.

 Number of Pages: 360